-- (i) Half-an-Hour Discussion is permitted on any day by the Chairman on a matter of sufficient public importance which has been the subject of a recent starred/unstarred or a short notice question in the House and the answer to which needs elucidation on a matter of fact. - (ii) A Member wishing to raise a discussion should give notice in writing in the standard printed form (Form No.RSQ4) available in the Notice Office atleast three days in advance of the day on which the matter is desired to be raised and should mention the number of question and the date of its answer and briefly specify the point or points that he/she wishes to raise during the discussion.
+- (i) Half-an-Hour Discussion is permitted on any day by the Chairman on a matter of sufficient public importance which has been the subject of a recent starred/unstarred or a short notice question in the House and the answer to which needs elucidation on a matter of fact. - (ii) A Member wishing to raise a discussion should give notice in writing in the standard printed form (Form No.RSQ4) available in the Notice Office as well as in digital form through e-notice portal atleast three days in advance of the day on which the matter is desired to be raised and should mention the number of question and the date of its answer and briefly specify the point or points that he wishes to raise during the discussion. - (iii) The notice to raise discussion should be accompanied by an explanatory note stating the reasons for raising the discussion on the matter in question and should be supported by the signatures of at least two other Members.

-- (iii) The notice to raise discussion should be accompanied by an explanatory note stating the reasons for raising the discussion on the matter in question and should be supported by the signature of at least two other Members. - (iv) The requirement of three days' notice period may be waived by the Chairman with the consent of the Minister concerned. - (v) If more than two notices have been received and admitted by the Chairman, a draw of lot is held with a view to selecting two notices and the notices are put down in the order in which they were received in point of time. - (vi) If any matter put down for discussion on a particular day is not disposed of on that day it is not set down for any further day, unless the Member so desires, in which case it is included in the draw of lots for the next available day. - (vii) The Member, in whose name the notice to raise the discussion is admitted, is informed to that effect as soon as the decision is taken. - (viii) The Member concerned, when called by the Chairman, makes a short statement and the Minister concerned replies thereafter.
-Any Member who has previously intimated to the Chairman is permitted to put a question for the purpose of further elucidating any matter of fact. - (ix) If the Member, who has given notice, is absent, any Member who has supported the notice may, with the permission of the Chairman, initiate the discussion.
+- (iv) The requirement of three days' notice period may be waived by the Chairman with the consent of the Minister concerned. - (v) If more than two notices have been received and admitted by the Chairman, a draw of lot is held with a view to selecting two notices and the notices are put down in the order in which they were received in point of time. - (vi) If any matter put down for discussion on a particular day is not disposed of on that day it is not set down for any further day, unless the Member so desires, in which case it is included in the draw of lots for the next available day. - (vii) The Member, in whose name the notice to raise the discussion is admitted, is informed to that effect as soon as the decision is taken. - (viii) The Member concerned, when called by the Chairman, makes a short statement and the Minister concerned replies thereafter.
+Any Member who has previously intimated to the Chairman, is permitted to put a question for the purpose of further elucidating any matter of fact. - (ix) If the Member, who has given notice, is absent, any Member who has supported the notice may, with the permission of the Chairman, initiate the discussion.

-1.13 STATISTICAL INFORMATION RELATING TO QUESTIONS
+1.14 STATISTICAL INFORMATION RELATING TO QUESTIONS

-After the conclusion of every session, a pamphlet on statistical information relating to notices of questions received during that session and their disposal, is brought out by the Secretariat and circulated to the Members for their information.
+After the conclusion of every session, a pamphlet on statistical information relating to notices of questions received during that session and their disposal, is brought out by the Secretariat and published on the website of the Rajya Sabha for information of Members.

-1.14 CALLING ATTENTION (Rule 180 of the Rules of Procedure)
+1.15 CALLING ATTENTION (Rule 180 of the Rules of Procedure)